Facebook, Inc. (NASDAQ:FB) VP Jennifer Newstead Sells 250 Shares

-Facebook, Inc. (NASDAQ:FB) VP Jennifer Newstead sold 250 shares of the company’s stock in a transaction that occurred on Tuesday, June 22nd.
-The shares were sold at an average price of $332.96, for a total transaction of $83,240.00.
-Following the completion of the sale, the vice president now directly owns 8,640 shares of the company’s stock, valued at approximately $2,876,774.40.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Facebook, Inc. (NASDAQ:FB) VP Jennifer Newstead sold 250 shares of the business’s stock in a transaction on Tuesday, June 29th.
+The stock was sold at an average price of $356.49, for a total value of $89,122.50.
+Following the sale, the vice president now directly owns 8,390 shares in the company, valued at $2,990,951.10.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Jennifer Newstead also recently made the following trade(s):

-A number of large investors have recently added to or reduced their stakes in the stock.
-Price T Rowe Associates Inc. MD increased its position in Facebook by 2.8% during the first quarter.
-Price T Rowe Associates Inc. MD now owns 104,548,050 shares of the social networking company’s stock worth $30,792,537,000 after acquiring an additional 2,802,398 shares during the period.
-Geode Capital Management LLC increased its position in Facebook by 1.9% during the first quarter.
-Geode Capital Management LLC now owns 37,780,412 shares of the social networking company’s stock worth $11,095,469,000 after acquiring an additional 712,271 shares during the period.
-Morgan Stanley increased its holdings in Facebook by 44.5% in the 4th quarter.
-Morgan Stanley now owns 30,382,192 shares of the social networking company’s stock valued at $8,299,199,000 after buying an additional 9,362,408 shares during the period.
-Norges Bank bought a new position in Facebook in the 4th quarter valued at about $8,021,574,000.
-Finally, Janus Henderson Group PLC increased its holdings in Facebook by 8.5% in the 1st quarter.
-Janus Henderson Group PLC now owns 13,548,108 shares of the social networking company’s stock valued at $3,990,513,000 after buying an additional 1,060,482 shares during the period.
-65.63% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently made changes to their positions in the stock.
+Fragasso Group Inc. lifted its holdings in Facebook by 3.4% during the first quarter.
+Fragasso Group Inc. now owns 932 shares of the social networking company’s stock worth $275,000 after acquiring an additional 31 shares in the last quarter.
+Annex Advisory Services LLC increased its position in Facebook by 1.3% during the first quarter.
+Annex Advisory Services LLC now owns 2,711 shares of the social networking company’s stock worth $799,000 after buying an additional 35 shares during the last quarter.
+Front Row Advisors LLC raised its stake in Facebook by 19.6% in the first quarter.
+Front Row Advisors LLC now owns 214 shares of the social networking company’s stock valued at $63,000 after buying an additional 35 shares during the period.
+Steigerwald Gordon & Koch Inc. lifted its position in shares of Facebook by 2.2% in the first quarter.
+Steigerwald Gordon & Koch Inc. now owns 1,698 shares of the social networking company’s stock valued at $500,000 after buying an additional 36 shares during the last quarter.
+Finally, OLD Second National Bank of Aurora boosted its stake in shares of Facebook by 0.5% during the 1st quarter.
+OLD Second National Bank of Aurora now owns 7,184 shares of the social networking company’s stock worth $2,115,000 after acquiring an additional 36 shares during the period.
+65.41% of the stock is currently owned by institutional investors.

-FB has been the subject of several research analyst reports.
-Credit Suisse Group set a $400.00 price target on shares of Facebook and gave the company a “buy” rating in a report on Thursday, April 29th.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of Facebook from $385.00 to $425.00 and gave the company a “buy” rating in a report on Thursday, April 29th.
-Morgan Stanley increased their target price on shares of Facebook from $345.00 to $375.00 and gave the stock an “overweight” rating in a report on Thursday, April 29th.
-Cowen increased their target price on shares of Facebook from $350.00 to $360.00 and gave the stock an “outperform” rating in a report on Thursday, April 15th.
-Finally, KGI Securities began coverage on shares of Facebook in a report on Wednesday, June 2nd.
-They set an “outperform” rating and a $420.00 target price for the company.
-One research analyst has rated the stock with a sell rating, eight have given a hold rating, thirty-three have issued a buy rating and one has given a strong buy rating to the stock.
-The company has an average rating of “Buy” and a consensus price target of $370.93.
+A number of equities analysts recently issued reports on FB shares.
+JMP Securities boosted their target price on shares of Facebook from $355.00 to $395.00 and gave the stock a “market outperform” rating in a research report on Thursday, April 29th.
+KGI Securities started coverage on shares of Facebook in a report on Wednesday, June 2nd.
+They issued an “outperform” rating and a $420.00 target price on the stock.
+Rosenblatt Securities upped their price target on shares of Facebook from $325.00 to $400.00 and gave the stock a “buy” rating in a research report on Thursday, April 29th.
+Piper Sandler upped their price target on shares of Facebook from $285.00 to $335.00 and gave the stock a “neutral” rating in a research report on Thursday, April 29th.
+Finally, UBS Group restated a “buy” rating and set a $380.00 target price on shares of Facebook in a research report on Thursday, April 29th.
+One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-three have issued a buy rating and one has issued a strong buy rating to the stock.
+The stock has a consensus rating of “Buy” and an average target price of $376.20.

 Facebook Company Profile